ThanapatTr/Simple-Facebook-Login/README.md

 Before you begin, ensure you have the following installed on your machine:
 - Node.js (and npm or yarn)

+# Installing a Dependency
+Before running the application or building it for production, you'll need to install the project dependencies.
+This step is essential to ensure that all required packages are downloaded and ready to use.
+You can use the following command to install the project dependencies:

+### `npm install`

 # Production Build
 Use the following command to creates a build directory with a production build of the app: